e4t/OBS_first_steps/OBS_first_steps.md

 ## Get the CLI Client ##

-The OBS client `osc` is available for a number of Linux distributions.
+The OBS client `osc` is available for a number of Linux distributions, though not for the Mac OS.
 The command to use to install it on your distribution depends on the distribution you use.
 Here we show it for a SUSE based distribution.